Oscarmle06/Videojuego_Software/README.md

 Contains the project's intial presentation and elevator pitch materials as well as the future final pitch.

 ## Other
 Contains coursework and supporting academic activities.
-Examples include cat cafe and database schemas with their respective justifications-
+Examples include cat cafe and database schemas with their respective justifications.

 # Getting started?